 It's the first time two zoos in this country have put up money, resources, people, time and space for a breeding facility to help all zoos keep up their collections without taking animals from dwindling wild populations, said Paul Boyle, the American Zoo Association's senior vice president for conservation and education, in a telephone interview Wednesday.
 He said five zoos or other organizations with 1,500 to 10,000-acre properties, including the San Diego Zoo's wildlife park, have done excellent work on their own - sometimes all working with the same species - but this is a new kind of collaboration.

 Since Audubon and San Diego announced their plans a year ago, he said, several other institutions have taken a new look at smaller sites, saying, "Maybe we don't have 1,000 acres, but somebody donated property that's 500 acres or 300 acres.
-Maybe we could do the same thing."

 The Alliance will use most of the 1,400-acre grounds around the Audubon Center for Research of Endangered Species, where scientists began breeding endangered cranes, hoofed animals and cats in 1996.